cperkins/js-cps/README.md

 Like CoffeeScript, JS-CPS can be used in one of two modes.
 You can either embed the transformer directly in your page, and then any `<script>` tags with `type="text/js-cps"` will automatically be converted.
 Or, you write your JS-CPS in external .cps files and run a shell script to convert them to .js files.
 The latter method is generally preferred.

 ##Quick Example
-Let's say you have written a function named `get_server_data` and it uses an typical AJAX XmlHttpRequest to fetch something from a server.
+Let's say you have written a function named `get_server_data` and it uses a typical AJAX XmlHttpRequest to fetch something from a server.
 The important thing about this function is that it *last two arguments* are a success callback function and an error callback function.
 The success callback is called with one argument: the data that is retrieved.
 The error callback argument is optional to our function.
 Don't worry about it now.

 Here is the prototype for such a function:
     function get_server_data(url, datav, successf, errorf)